ronligt/Circle-Of-Fifths/README.md

 1. Rotate the arrow on the inner disc to point to the desired chord (=degree) on the middle ring.

    ![find chord](step_2.png)
-1. On the inner disc you find the notes of that chord in the selected scale.
+1. On the inner disc you find the notes of that chord in the selected scale (in the example on top: C-E-G-B).

    ![find notes](step_3.png)